yatishg17/test-php-app/README.md

 - `app/index.html` - Static HTML page.
 - `app/index.php` - Same as `app/index.html`, but prints current PHP version.
+- `app/cron.php` - Writes a timestamp to `app/data/cron.txt`.
+  Use to test a cron task.
 - `app/info/index.php` - Shows `phpinfo()` output.
 - `app/private.php` and `app/info/private.php` - Use to test which
   PHP files are executed.